 Rohan Palmer, Ph.D.
 Assistant Professor.
 University of Colorado at Boulder, 2010.
 Understanding the persistent and transient problems leading to alcohol and other substance use disorders (SUDs).

 Michael Treadway, Ph.D.
-Assistant Professor.
+Associate Professor.
 Vanderbilt University, 2012.
 Understanding the molecular and circuit-level mechanisms of psychiatric symptoms related to mood, anxiety, and decision-making including multimodal neuroimaging techniques (fMRI, MRS, and PET), behavioral paradigms, computational modeling, and clinical/personality assessment.

 Irwin Waldman, Ph.D.
 Professor of Psychology.
 University of Waterloo, Ontario, Canada, 1988.
 Main interests are the classification, development, and causes of childhood externalizing problems such as Attention Deficit Disorders, antisocial behavior, and aggression.
 Other interests include developmental behavior genetics and quantitative methods, especially as applied to childhood behavior problems, intelligence, and personality and adjustment.